 Agriculture and Water Quality

 Agriculture is one of the main sources of diffuse water pollution, this is pollution that cannot be pinpointed to one specific location.
 There are a range of pollutants that enter our river from agriculture including sediment, nitrates, phosphates, metaldehydes, pesticides and herbicides.
-All of these pollutants have varying effects on the biodiversity and health of the Thame, but there are also other factors to consider.
+All of these pollutants have varying effects on the biodiversity and health of the freshwaters in the Thame catchment, but there are also other factors to consider.
 With our growing population food production is very important and we therefore need to work with farmers to ensure a more sensitive approach to farming where possible.

 Nutrient Run Off